blackvibe/harvicode/apps/kilocode-docs/docs/basic-usage/autocomplete.md

 ### Provider Configuration

-By default, autocomplete uses your main Kilo Code/OpenRouter/Mistral credentials with the Codestral model.
+By default, autocomplete uses your main Harvi Code/OpenRouter/Mistral credentials with the Codestral model.
 This model is recommended as it strikes an optimal balance between performance speed and capability.
 However, you can: